 - Be prepared for delays due to security clearance processing by the Department of State.
 If you are in a scientific field, you may want to consult the DOS website.
 If subject to a security clearance, visas issuance may be delayed indefinitely.
 Please consult with your international student advisor about additional documentation you may need to take with you.

-ADDITIONAL ADMINISTRATIVE PROCESSING (SECURITY CLEARANCE)
+4. ADDITIONAL TIME REQUIRED FOR ADMINISTRATIVE PROCESSING

 Some visa applications require further administrative processing, which takes additional time after the visa applicant's interview by a consular officer.
 Administrative processing may be applied to students for any of the following reasons: